RobTillaart/US500/README.md

 ### Connections US500

 The US500 device is connected to a **controller board** (which is NOT waterproof).
-This controller board is connected over Serial with the MCU.
+This controller board is connected over Serial with the MCU (Arduino).

 |  Colour       |  Controller  |  Notes  |
 |:--------------|:-------------|:--------|